Fees & Eligibility

 - An on-call counsellor.

-For more information on fees please download our Course Info Domestic Fees 2017.
+For more information on fees please refer to our Domestic Fees Sheet.

 *Please note fees on this document are quoted in AUS Dollars.